Elektra (character): Activities as an adult

-Later, Stone somehow resurrected Elektra and then sent her to aid the X-Man Wolverine, at a time when he had been physically and mentally regressed to a bestial form.
-She helped retrain him to the point where he could think and vocalize as a human once more, and spent time with him thereafter as he returned to his normal form, including taking him with her on a return to her ancestral home.
+Some time later, Stick sent Elektra to help Wolverine at a time when physically and mentally regressed to a bestial form.
+She helped retrain Logan to the point where the latter could think and vocalise as a human once more, and they spent time together thereafter as the X-Man returned to a normal form.
+Elektra brought Wolverine to her childhood home in Greece.